ko801/delta_demoes/README.md

 # delta_demoes
-this is a my first repository for my git and github class
+this is a my first repository for my git and github class.